 Dr. Adadevoh is speaking on the last day of the conference on the topic “What are your next steps?”
 His years of experience in training leadership gives him invaluable insight on how to plan and implement movements of spiritual multiplication.

 Dela joined the staff of Campus Crusade for Christ, International, in 1980.
 He served in the campus ministry in Ghana, as National Director of Ghana, and as the West Africa Regional Director before becoming the Director of Affairs for Eastern Africa and later for Southern and Eastern Africa.
 In 1999 Dela was appointed Vice President for Africa, the Middle East and the Central Asian Republics.
 He currently serves as Vice President of Global Leadership and LeaderImpact.

 Prof. Adadevoh founded the International Leadership Foundation (ILF) with the objective of developing leaders of integrity who are able to lead holistic transformation in society.
 He also serves as Chairman of the African Forum on Religion and Government (AFReG).
 Dela helped establish ILU-Zimbabwe (originally the Africa Leadership and Management Academy), which offers graduate degrees in Leadership and Management and is part of the Africa-wide International Leadership University (ILU).
 He has written numerous books.

-Tehmina Arora, Lawyer, Alliance Defense Fund, India
+Tehmina Arora, ADF International, India

 Tehmina Arora is a lawyer practicing in the area of constitutional law and human rights with a special emphasis on the rights of religious minorities.
 Based in New Delhi, India, Arora serves as legal consultant for ADF International and Senior Fellow, South and Southeast Asia Action Team for the Religious Freedom Institute.
 In 2018, Arora was awarded the Champion of Human Rights Award by the Delhi Minority Commission for her services to the community.